Campaign Manager 360 macros

 %smacro at the end:

-If that URL is included in an ad served to a site with the keyname
+If this URL is included in an ad served to a site with the keyname

 N255.010101.sandwiches, then when the user clicks the ad, the macro expands to